Zhana Bergendorff: 2014–2017: Virginia Records and VIP Brother Bulgaria

 On 12 June 2014, Bergendorff's debut single, titled "Samuray" was released by Virginia Records.
 The song was written by Rushi Vidinliev, and the music and arrangement were done by Ray Hedges and Nigel Butler.
 In December, a collaboration between Zhana and Kristo was released, with the name "Igraem S Teb Do Kraya".
 Few months later, on 9 May 2015, her second single was released, titled "Nevazmozhni Sme Sami".
 In 2016, Zhana took part of the VIP Brother 2016 season, where she entered second, lasted 41 days and was the fourth person eliminated from the house.
 Her last record with Virginia Records, called "Dokrai", was released on 7 January 2017 and she announced her departure from the company in mid–August when her contract wasn't renewed.

 2018: Eurovision Song Contest

 On 12 March 2018, it was announced that Bergendorff will be part of the group named Equinox, which will represent Bulgaria in the Eurovision Song Contest 2018 with their song "Bones".
 They finished 14th in the Grand Final.

 Personal life

 Zhana has one son Leon, born in 2010.
 She is married to Stefan Bergendorff, a Danish ship engineer she met in South Korea.
 She has lived in South Korea and Denmark.
 She speaks Bulgarian, English, Korean and Danish.

-In 2016, she was arrested and charged for usage of drugs.
+In 2016, she was arrested and charged for usage of cocaine.